 along with the very highly respected physicians and fabulous team.

 Pamela focuses on chronic pain patients with Dr. Brunz.
 They provide treatments for neuropathy, joint, neck and back related pain, and spinal cord stimulator implants.
 Additionally, she serves as adjunct faculty for an online nurse practitioner program.
 Outside of work, she enjoys spending time with her granddaughters and friends as well as traveling, biking, and gardening.

-Ryan is from Freeman, SD and attended undergraduate school at the University of Sioux Falls, majoring in biology.
-He received his master’s in PA from the University of South Dakota.
+Ryan is from Freeman, SD and attended undergraduate school at the University of Sioux Falls, majoring in Biology.
+He received his Master of Science Physician Assistant Degree from the University of South Dakota.

 He chose to practice at Orthopedic Institute because he wanted to participate in an independent organization delivering exceptional care.
 Ryan continues to work with Dr. Peterson at OI, following eleven years together at CORE Orthopedics.
 They provide general orthopedics and specialty services in arthroscopic surgery and total joint replacement of the shoulder, knee and hip.
 He gets great pleasure from getting to know patients and seeing a smile on their face, knowing that they are leaving feeling better.

 Outside of work, he enjoys spending time with his wife and daughter, loves fishing, watching the Vikings and Gophers, and golfing.
 He is a clinical professor at USD and finds teaching rewarding.

 Courtney Linton, MS, PA‑C